-Often, it is just as important to be able to predict or anticipate the future, as it is to be able to assess and diagnose a current situation. this is one of my my favorite talks that I have ever done, because it review some of the predictions that I have made over the course of my career, that were met with strong objections by some well-known SEO’s but which have turned out to be true.
-After that I walk the viewer through a loose process of reviewing the current situation to determine what it might be telling us about the future of SEO.
+Often, it is just as important to be able to predict or anticipate the future, as it is to be able to assess and diagnose a current situation. this is one of my favorite talks that I have ever done because it reviews some of the predictions that I have made over the course of my career, that were met with strong objections by some well-known SEO’s but which have turned out to be true.
+After that, I walk the viewer through a loose process of reviewing the current situation to determine what it might be telling us about the future of SEO.

-The talk is built around the the book called Range: Why Generalists Triumph in a Specialized World,by David Epstein.
+The talk is built around the book called Range: Why Generalists Triumph in a Specialized World, by David Epstein.
 I encourage the viewer, at least when they are thinking about the future, to consider what it would be like to ‘SEO like an amateur,’ not getting caught up onto your specific data, and analytics software, and instead focusing on what is showing up in the search results, what is likely getting clicks, and where would an amateur want their business to be shown.
-This includes things like being in PPC, GMB, Knowledge Graph, Interesting Finds and People Also Ask, and other ‘Position Zero‘ types of results in search – brand assets that are not reported on in Google Search Console, and are likely not as prominently reported in other SEO software, because they are considered ‘not SEO.’
+This includes things like being in PPC, Google Maps (GMB), Knowledge Graph, Interesting Finds, People Also Ask, and other ‘Position Zero‘ types of results in search – brand assets that are not reported on in Google Search Console, and are likely not as prominently reported in other SEO software, because they are considered ‘not SEO.’
 In my opinion, the launch of Mobile-First Indexing has really changed all this; I believe that SEO’s should re-consider this rigid belief in what is and is not SEO, and look at it more holistically, in a way that is ultimately more beneficial to the client.
 In our mind, the best way to do this is to look at real search results, that pass all the same signals that a real phone would – actually looking can give you much more information than the numbers can.